 - Tomato paste: you can make pizza, spaghetti sauce and so much more.
 Don’t forget to keep tomato paste in your pantry, it’s great for so many meals.

-- Tomato sauce: you can make casseroles, soups, and spaghetti to name a few meals.
+- Tomato sauce: you can make casseroles, soups, and spaghetti, to name a few meals.
 Tomato paste and tomato sauce are not the same thing.

 - Tomato flakes: great for soups.

 - Canned tomatoes: can make so many things like soup, chili, and stir-fry dishes.
 I have made tons of delicious dishes with canned tomatoes.
+Have I given you enough reasons to store tomato products?!

 - Cream of chicken soup: I buy this one by the case.
 Sorry, I don’t make it from scratch.
 I have tried many recipes from scratch and they can’t beat my Campbell’s cream of chicken soup.
+I often use it to thicken up my other chicken soups, and it adds a real creamy texture and delicious flavor.
+Try it, you’ll love it.

 - Black olives: need I say more.
 I can picture my grandkids with their fingertips covered with olives.
 These are great for pizzas, salads, casseroles or snacks.
 Life is good!